HuoLanguage/huo/README.md

 ; map and each both take four arguments:
 ; first the array you want to iterate over
 ; the names for the current item and the index
-; in the array, and then the function to call each iteration (let x [1, 2, 3])
+; and then the function to call each iteration
+(let x [1, 2, 3])
 (let y 0)
 (each x num idx (let y (+ y num)))